Quick Links

 Voting weight

-The voting power is determined by stake-weight (the amount of tokens a user has staked) at the end of the voting period and is proportional to the number of total $ALTHEA tokens participating in the vote. $ALTHEA tokens must be staked in order for them to count in the voting process.
-Liquid tokens are not counted toward a vote or quorum.
+The voting power is determined by stake-weight (the amount of tokens a user has staked) at the end of the voting period and is proportional to the number of total $ALTHEA tokens participating in the vote. $ALTHEA tokens must be staked to count in the voting process.
+Any liquid tokens you may have are not counted toward a vote or quorum.

 While both active (top 75 validators by stake-weight) validators and inactive (validators below 75 threshold) validators may cast votes, inactive validators voting power will not count towards the final vote.
 For this reason, it is important to confirm whether or not the validator you have delegated to is currently in the active set, because your stake-weight may not be counted towards the vote if they are not.